 Mark Gottlieb grew up surrounded by literary genius.
-His passion for novels and publishing lead him to study at Emerson College.
-He received a degree in degree in writing, literature and publishing.
-After graduating Emerson, Mark began his career at the Berkley imprint at Penguin.
-He is now a top selling literary agent who is actively building his client list at Trident Media Group.
-Here Mark offers publishing insight and advice to aspiring authors.
+His passion for novels and publishing led him to study at Emerson College.
+He received a degree in degree in writing, literature, and publishing.
+After graduating from Emerson, Mark began his career at the Berkley imprint at Penguin.
+He is now a top-selling literary agent who is actively building his client list at Trident Media Group.
+Here, Mark offers publishing insight and advice to aspiring authors.

 How did you become a literary agent?

 This happens to be my family business.
 I grew up around books all my life, authors coming to my house all the time.
 I remember going to a Japanese restaurant with Dean Koontz and visiting Janet Evanovich in New Hampshire.
 So, I was born into this.
 While I might look like a young guy, I have the experience of someone who has been in this for decades.

 What something that comes out soon that you’re excited about?

 I’m proud of a lot of my books.
 All the Castles Burned by Michael Nye is being published by Turner Publishing.
 They are a small, regional publishing company from Tennessee—but they punch above their weight.
 No one has been buying fiction, debut fiction especially, in the way that they have.
 And this book has been getting a lot of great attention.
 It was one of the most anticipated books for February in Lithub and elsewhere.
 The community is really gathering around that book.

 Are you open for submissions?
 If so, help writers understand what kind of fiction and nonfiction projects you take queries for.